SHORT STORIES BY LOUISE T W LUCAS

 On arrival, an assistant to Franchot, handed us all crisp white aprons bearing the Bodringham logo.
 Then we stood amongst the large gleaming chrome kitchen awaiting the entrance of our hallowed teacher.

-Chef, as we were asked to call him, strode into the room with all the confidence of man fully aware of his God like status in the his Michelin star-studded world.
+Chef, as we were asked to call him, strode into the room with all the confidence of man fully aware of his God-like status in his Michelin star-studded world.